 The program director may place a student on academic probation if the student is not making satisfactory academic progress as per this institution's published policy.
-The student's performance will be monitored at the end of each enrollment period as the grades are posted.
+The student's performance will be monitored as the grades are posted.
 Should the student's performance fall below that required for graduation, a student may be placed on academic probation.
 This will result in a formal advisory, which will be delivered to the student, explaining the reason for the probation.
-After the completion of the currently enrolled term, the student will have two additional terms to bring his or her performance up to or exceeding the minimum standard of the institution.
+The student will have one month to bring his or her performance up to or exceeding the minimum standard of the institution.
 Thereafter, the student's failure to achieve satisfactory academic progress may result in dismissal from the program.
 The program director will offer assistance in location a suitable tutor, should such service be requested by the student.
 Any student seeking a tutor is financially responsible for the cost of all such tutoring.